Hi-Folks/data-block/README.md

 ### Appending the elements of an array to a Block object

-If you have an array you can add elements to a Block object.
+If you have an array, you can add elements to a Block object.
 Under the hood, a Block object is an array (that potentially can be a nested array).
 Appending an array will add elements at the root level: